-In short, the GDPR is the most notable change in data privacy regulation in Europe in the last 20 years and its purpose is to protect EU citizens’ private data, solidifying their right to demand that data controllers and processors delete, correct, and forward their data.
-GDPR also imposes harsh fines for non-compliance and failure to protect personal data.
+GDPR is the most notable change in data privacy regulation in Europe in the last 20 years.
+Its purpose is to protect EU data subjects’ private data, making companies directly responsible for applying security measures to protect the personal information they collect.
+GDPR also solidified EU data subjects’ right to demand that data controllers and processors delete, correct, and forward their data.

-We in the Data Loss Prevention sector are uniquely situated to provide not only informational support but also tools that can help meet the strict regulations listed in the GDPR.
-Here are the most important ways in which DLP can lend a hand with GDPR compliance:
+The Data Loss Prevention (DLP) sector is uniquely situated to provide not only informational support but also tools that can help meet GDPR’s strict requirements.
+Here are the most important ways in which DLP can lend a hand with GDPR regulatory compliance:

 1. Find out where personal data is stored

-One of the main stipulations of the GDPR requires data controllers and processors to know where personal information is stored or processed.
-Most DLP solutions provide data discovery services, allowing admins to scan a company’s entire computer and device fleet in search of sensitive data as defined by policies, compliance profiles, personally identifiable information, file extensions, file names and more.
-This way, companies know exactly what data goes where can generate reports from the results and provide them to the Data Protection Agency(DPA) upon request.
+One of GDPR’s main stipulations requires data controllers and processors to know where personal information is stored and how it is being processed.
+Most DLP solutions include data discovery features that allow admins to scan a company’s entire computer and device fleet in search of sensitive information as defined through specialized compliance profiles for laws such as GDPR, HIPAA, or CCPA, international standards such as PCI DSS, personally identifiable information (PII), file extensions, file names and more.
+This way, companies can determine how sensitive data is being used and stored by employees.
+DLP tools can also log its movements and generate reports that can then be provided to DPAs upon request or to support auditing.

 2. Delete personal data when it is no longer needed